happyplayer1991/Simple_RestAPI_v1/README.md

    * run 'psql --username="postgres"' command
    * create database test;
 4. git clone https://github.com/freshcoderchan/Simple_RestAPI_v1.git
+5. You can DB settings(host, database, password table) and port in config/cofing.js file.
-5. run 'npm install' command in your downloded folder.
+6. run 'npm install' command in your downloded folder.
-6. run 'npm start'
+7. run 'npm start'
-7. In your browser, you can on http://localhost:4200
+8. In your browser, you can on http://localhost:4200